 Where Can BlazeMaster Fire Protection Systems Be Installed?

-BlazeMaster CPVC is approved for use in all light hazard occupancies, as defined by NFPA 13 and listed in LPCB’s red book Volume 1 “List of Approved Products and Services,” regardless of the height of the building.
+BlazeMaster CPVC is approved for use in all light hazard occupancies, as defined and listed in LPCB’s red book Volume 1 “List of Approved Products and Services,” and by NFPA 13 regardless of the height of the building.
 These versatile fire protection systems have been successfully installed in a variety of situations:

 - Concealed or exposed installations